sbaird22/README-generator/README.md

 ## Usage
 node.js
-npm install inquirer
+npm install inquirer-
-run node index.js to initiate the app's prompts
-Review the file created
+run node index.js to initiate the app's prompts- Review the file created-
 Push to the repo you need the readme for

 ## Contributing